5heron/DBMS_Lab/Setup/README.md

 ---
 # Oracle XE in Docker

-This guide shows how to set up Oracle XE in Docker, run PL/SQL scripts, and interact with the container.
+This guide shows how to set up Oracle XE in Docker, create a user account, run PL/SQL scripts, and interact with the container.

 ### Step 1: Install Docker
 Follow the [Docker installation guide](https://docs.docker.com/get-docker/) for your OS.